 Inspired by Ryan

-Uber, Deliveroo and JustEat changed the game when it came to how a simple geo-locator apps could create a marketplace to elevate the takeaway scene.
-It’s not only made getting the Friday night takeaway easier, it’s also provided additional revenue sources for previously non-takeaway restaurants.
+Uber, Menulog and Milkrun changed the game when it came to how simple geo-locator apps could create a marketplace to elevate the takeaway/home-delivered grocery scene.
+It’s not only made getting the Friday night takeaway easier but it’s also provided additional revenue sources for previously non-takeaway restaurants.

 Creating a financial super-app for marketplaces